PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-12-simulating-attacks-with-atomic-red-team.md

 Detection is not about having the perfect rule.
 It’s about knowing what _should_ happen — so you can spot when it doesn’t.

 And in that space, between signal and silence, between test and telemetry, lives the Logwatcher.
 Quiet.
 Focused.
 Aware.
+Squinting at timelines.
 Drinking coffee.

 ---
 # 📎 Quick Links